Danish Crown: A Procurement Transformation

 It’s vital to have the support from the top management; support that is very visceral, very communicated, and fundamental to all layers of the company.

 Feldskou has delivered a number of transformations in his time, but even accounting for his experience, this shift at Danish Crown represented a massive challenge.
-“Danish Crown is a huge company and has a long, long history of being decentralized.
+“Danish Crown is a huge company and has a long, long history of being decentralised.
 Then, suddenly, you’re working on group targets, group mandates, group perspectives, which are a huge challenge.
 This is a 180-degree turnaround.
-There was also a massive job in terms of standardizing core data across all the different levels of the company from business unit to business unit. ” The technological side to the transformation addressed Danish Crown’s procurement tools.
+There was also a massive job in terms of standardising master data across all the different levels of the company from business unit to business unit.”
+The technological side to the transformation addressed Danish Crown’s procurement tools.
 For many years, Danish Crown had been running SAP across the different business units and individual set-ups.
-However,
+However, JAGGAER was introduced as a procurement tool for source-to-contract which also addressed e-procurement in the business units, acting as an umbrella across the business.

 Niels Hedegaard is Senior Director Group Procurement, Business Development: “One of our levers for getting more in control with our procurement activities across the company is through implementing systems that will help us.
 So, we have invested in a piece of software called JAGGAER, consisting of two modules.
-We launched the “Source to contract” module on the 13th of December, so that all of our category managers can operate in our six-step at challenging each other.
-I think that’s where we start to see things happening.
-This team are good at challenges and supporting each other, and they’re good at moving each other into new levels.
-And by having such diversity in the team, we create a genuine speed that moves this transformation forwards, sourcing model, through that tool.
+We launched the “Source to contract” module on the 13th of December, so that all of our category managers can operate in our six-step sourcing model, through that tool.
 The other part is the “E-procurement” tool.
 That is more or less an eBay platform for all of our employees across our company.
 Whenever they want to buy anything from a pencil, to a spare part, a piece of machinery, or a marketing event, or whatever they want to buy, then they will actually go into this platform instead of just picking up their phone and doing maverick buying.
 Getting this tool implemented will be a great, great lever for us to be even more in control around our procurement activities.
 This will make us even better in securing the suppliers with whom we have contracts because their catalogues are available in the JAGGAER system.
 So, it’s easy peasy for our colleagues to find whatever they need from the suppliers that are already approved.”

 Group CPO, Senior Vice President, Danish Crown